 Q. I have read that the Gold plans sold in the exchanges offer more generous coverage.
 What exactly does a Gold plan cover that isn’t covered by Bronze or Silver plans?

-How AV works
+How actuarial value works

 The distinction between the metal levels (Bronze, Silver, Gold, and Platinum) is based on the actuarial value (AV) of the plan.
 AV is calculated based on the average percentage of medical costs that the plan would pay, across all of its enrollees.
 That includes some enrollees who have barely any medical costs, as well as others who may run up millions of dollars in spending.